-Phasing is the sound you will hear if you put a long pipe up to one of your ears and slowly move it about.
-It sounds like a whooshing and fading in-and-out of some frequencies.
+Phasing is similar to the sound you will hear when a jet plane flies overhead.
+The sound of frequencies fading in-and-out to make a slowly 'whooshing' sound.
 In a plugin this happens when you mix a copy of a sound with itself but very slightly delayed.
 If you move the delay timing slowly, you get a phaser!

 Phasers modulate between two phase states set at the Min and Max frequency to create the 'phasing' effect.

 Min (Frequency) - Phaser Stage Minimum Frequency.
 LFO will move between Min Frequency & Max Frequency all the time.

 Max (Frequency) - Phaser Stage Minimum Frequency.
 LFO will move between Min Frequency & Max Frequency all the time.

 HQ - Activates oversampling to improve audio quality.